Ground penetrating radar training using professional GPR survey equipment

 Training Pathway

-Where GPR Training Sits in the Utility Surveying Career Path
+Where Ground Penetrating Radar Training Sits in the Utility Surveying Career Path

 GPR is one of the four detection methods specified in PAS128 Level B. This standalone GPR training programme is the recommended route for surveyors who need to develop or extend their GPR competency outside of the 5 Day PAS128 Surveyor Course.